My Preferred Go, React with TypeScript, and PostgreSQL Project Environment

 I rely on a curated set of tools that streamline development with Go, React with TypeScript, and PostgreSQL:

-• Backend: I use Go for building robust, performant APIs.
-Its simplicity and concurrency features are perfect for handling high-throughput systems.
+• Backend: Go for building robust, performant APIs with simplicity and concurrency.

-• Frontend: React with TypeScript powers my dynamic, type-safe web interfaces.
-TypeScript’s static typing reduces bugs, and React’s component-based architecture speeds up development.
+• Frontend: React with TypeScript for dynamic, type-safe web interfaces.

-• Database: PostgreSQL is my go-to relational database for structured data, offering reliability, advanced querying, and scalability.
+• Database: PostgreSQL for reliability, advanced querying, and scalability.

 My Folder Structure

-• /cmd: Entry points for Go applications, containing main packages for different binaries (e.g., API server).
+• /cmd: Entry points for Go applications, containing main packages.

 • /web: React with TypeScript source code for the frontend.